Total Mental Freedom

 My philosophy, in a nutshell:

-I DON'T HELP PEOPLE FIND THE "RIGHT" MINDSET FOR PERFORMING WELL.
-I HELP THEM SEE THEY CAN PERFORM WELL NO MATTER WHAT MINDSET THEY'RE IN.
+I HELP THEM PERFORM THEIR BEST NO MATTER WHAT MINDSET THEY'RE IN.

 “Working with Nicholas has not only reduced the impact of performance anxiety on my career, but has also inspired creative thinking about all aspects of my life.
 Our conversations touch on philosophy, spirituality, art, connection, and the innate beauty of being human.
 In my experience, seeing beauty at the center of everything creates more room for play in life - we are experimenting and improvising all the time and there is space for each of us to join in.
 Most importantly, Nicholas has helped me see that, even in the difficult moments, I am always ok.”

 How It Works: (all sessions are online via Zoom or in-person):